Lynn Blue has been singing since day one. Really. She came out of the womb looking for a microphone.

 After moving to Montauk, she started singing again and performed at an on the air at Guild Hall Concert, at producer Cynthia Daniel's invitation.
 There, she connected with talented musicians including Joe Delia, Randolph Hudson and Klyph Black.

-Her band, Lynn Blue Band, with Dave Portocarrero on guitar and vocals, Alex Sarkis on drums and vocals, and Jim Nanos on bass and vocals, is now playing live music all over the East End of Long Island at popular places like The Montauket in Montauk, Wolffer Vineyard in Bridgehampton, The Westlake Fishhouse in Montauk, Southampton’s SeptemberFest, Baron’s Cove in Sag Harbor and more.
-Lynn Blue Band covers Pretenders, Bob Dylan, Stones, Beatles, Bonnie Raitt, Bob Dylan, Van Morrison, Aretha, Elvis Costello, Beck and what ever else strikes their fancy, in addition to performing Lynn Blue originals.
+Her band, Lynn Blue Band, with Dave Portocarrero on guitar and vocals, and Jim Nanos on bass and vocals, is now playing live music all over the East End of Long Island at popular places like The Montauket in Montauk, Wolffer Vineyard in Bridgehampton, The Westlake Fishhouse in Montauk, Southampton’s SeptemberFest, Baron’s Cove in Sag Harbor and more.
+The Lynn Blue Band is fortunate to mix it up and play with some of the most talented keyboard and percussionists on the East End covering Pretenders, Bob Dylan, Stones, Beatles, Bonnie Raitt, Bob Dylan, Van Morrison, Aretha, Elvis Costello, Beck and what ever else strikes their fancy, in addition to performing Lynn Blue originals.

 Lynn also performs duets with writer, producer Mick Hargreaves and sits in with a variety of talented local acts including Joe Delia and Mammalee Rose.